Learning earthquake sources using symmetric autoencoders

-Our framework allows for the training and analysis of a large number of earthquakes, utilizing all available grouped seismograms to form training datapoints $\{X_i\}_{i=1, \cdots, n_X}$.
-Each datapoint $X_i$ is filled with time-windowed seismograms corresponding to a label, which contains the earthquake code and the pixel index of the focal sphere.
-The seismograms in each datapoint are indexed as $X_i[j]$ for $j = 1, \cdots, \ntau$, where $X_i = [X_i[1]; \cdots; X_i[\ntau]]$.
-In our notation, $\vecc{Y_1;\,Y_2}$ denotes a vertical concatenation of two vectors $Y_1$ and $Y_2$.
-Each seismogram $X_i[j]$ represents the measured displacement over time, without regard to the component.
-To generate labels for each datapoint, we randomly sample an earthquake and its focal pixel with replacement, with probabilities of selection proportional to the number of receivers in the group.
-We use the notation
+Our framework allows for the training and analysis of a large number of earthquakes, utilizing all available grouped seismograms to form a set of training datapoints $\{\Data{okt}{k}\}$.
+Each datapoint $\Data{okt}{k}$ is filled with time-windowed seismograms corresponding to a label $\source{okt}{k}$, which contains the okt earthquake code and the pixel index $k$ of the focal sphere.
+The $j$th preprocessed seismogram in $\Data{okt}{k}$ is denoted by the notation

-to denote a pre-processed displacement seismogram in this paper.
-The superscript denotes the source information of the earthquake (eq) recorded at receivers associated with $k$th pixel, and the subscript indicates the effects caused by the path connecting the source to the receiver.
-The usefulness of this unconventional notation will become apparent when we introduce redatuming and the generation of virtual seismograms later.
-Using this notation, we can represent a data point corresponding to an earthquake code eq for receivers A, B, and C associated with a given focal pixel as follows: For instance, if we use this notation, we can represent a datapoint corresponding to an earthquake eq for receivers A, B, and C associated with a given focal pixel as follows:
+where the superscript indicates the effects caused by the path connecting the source to the receiver station.
+The usefulness of this unconventional notation will become apparent when we introduce the generation of virtual seismograms later.
+A datapoint comprises a collection of seismograms, such as those associated with the $k$th pixel of the okt earthquake, expressed by:

-As discussed earlier, the seismograms within a datapoint vary due to path differences and contain identical source information.
-We will next demonstrate that having access to sufficiently dissimilar receivers allows for disentangling source and path information, without relying on the underlying convolutional model.
+The subsequent section will focus on developing an effective representation of these training data points.